 As with our essential Waitrose pork, all the sows are kept outdoors their entire lives and live in straw filled arcs and tents on free draining sandy soils.
 At farrowing, the sows are given their own specific hut for raising the litter until weaning at four weeks old.
 Having been born outdoors, the growing pigs are raised outdoors in paddocks and allowed to range freely.
 Within each paddock there is a straw bedded arc for shelter.
 All farms have a lower stocking density in line with our higher welfare requirements.
-Stocking density must not exceed 25–30 adult animals per hectare.
+At a minimum, the stocking density for our free range pigs is 36m2/pig.
 Tail docking is not allowed under the free-range system as tail biting is not an issue.

-We apply the same high welfare standards as free-range pigs above, but pigs are raised to Soil Association organic standards.
+We apply the same high welfare standards as free-range pigs above, in addition the pigs are raised to Soil Association organic standards.

 All our pigs are transported directly to the abattoir by hauliers approved by Red Tractor.
 All drivers must undergo specialist welfare training to ensure the highest standards are met.
-No journey lasts longer than five hours with the average journey time being three hours.
+No journey lasts longer than five hours with the average being three hours.
 No electric goads are used in the moving and loading of pigs.
 All lorries have lift up decks and straw bedding is used.
-In summer extra water is provided and where possible, pigs are moved in social groups.
+In summer, extra water is provided and where possible, pigs are moved in social groups.
 Like the rest of our livestock supply chain, a vet inspects the animals on arrival at the processing plant.
-All slaughter is undertaken fully certified and maintained to the standards laid down by British Quality Assured Pork.
-Dalehead Foods, our processor, recognises and operated within the guidance set out by the Humane Slaughter Association and Freedom Food for animals at the point of slaughter.
+Slaughter is undertaken by fully certified staff and maintained to standards laid down by British Quality Assured Pork.
+Our pork processor Dalehead Foods recognises and operates within the guidance set out by the Humane Slaughter Association and Freedom Food for animals at the point of slaughter.

-All our farmed salmon, sea farmed rainbow trout, rainbow trout, brown trout and halibut are pre-stunned prior to slaughter.
+All our farmed salmon, sea farmed rainbow trout, rainbow trout, brown trout, sea bass, sea bream and halibut are pre-stunned prior to slaughter.

-Farmed fish must be independently certified to a recognised third party standard or be working towards achieving certification before 2017.
-The following third party certification schemes are recognised for farmed fish: Aquaculture Stewardship Council (ASC), Global Gap, Global Aquaculture Alliance Best Aquaculture Practice (GAABAP), Friend of the sea (FOS), Soil Association Organic and Naturland Organic.
+All (100%) of our Farmed fish is independently certified to a recognised third-party standard.
+The following thirdparty certification schemes are recognised for farmed fish: Aquaculture Stewardship Council (ASC), Global Gap, Global Aquaculture Alliance Best Aquaculture Practice (GAABAP), Friend of the Sea (FOS), Soil Association Organic and Naturland Organic.

 The scope of the certification must include processing facilities, farms and hatcheries.